NetDocuments and iManage + Microsoft 365 Copilot Integration: A Deployment Guide for Canadian Law Firms (2026)

 Can Copilot expose privileged content to lawyers who should not see it?

 Only if the underlying permissions allow it.
 Copilot for Microsoft 365 enforces the user’s effective permissions at query time.
 It does not bypass DMS matter security or SharePoint site permissions.
 The risk is amplification: a misconfigured SharePoint site that no one had stumbled across can become visible in the first Copilot prompt.
-The fix is a permission audit before connector install and a recurring monthly permission audit through the first quarter of deployment.
+The fix is a permission audit before connector install, then a monthly re-check through the first quarter of deployment.

 What is the difference between ndMAX, PatternBuilder AI, Insight+, and Tracker AI?